1 dead after 2 US tourists pushed into ravine at German castle; American under arrest

 Another woman who was also pushed into the ravine has been hospitalized.

 The University of Illinois confirmed to Nexstar’s WCIA that the woman killed in the attack was 21-year-old Eva Liu, a recent graduate who received a Bachelor of Science in Computer Science in May.
-The other victim, 22 year-old Kelsey Chang, had also gradated in May with a Bachelor of Science in Computer Engineering.
+The other victim, 22-year-old Kelsey Chang, had also graduated in May with a Bachelor of Science in Computer Engineering.

 “Our University of Illinois family is mourning the senseless death of Ms. Liu and the attack on Ms. Chang,” said Robin Kaler, a university spokesperson.
 “Both had just graduated in May and should have been able to celebrate such an important accomplishment without the fear of such a tragic outcome.
 Our thoughts are with Ms. Chang as she recovers and with both of their families as they grieve.”